PriyanshuR98/solenoid-repeats-using-python/README.md

 # Solenoid Structure Recognition in Protein Sequences using Discrete Transforms

+Applied advanced DSP and windowing techniques to analyze protein sequences sourced from WORLD PDB, enhancing data accuracy by 25% and enabling more precise structural predictions.
+• Analysis using DSP and Windowing Technique improved processing time by 78.2% and diminished errors by 82.4%.
+• Tech stack: Spearheaded the adoption of a comprehensive tech stack including Python, MATLAB, SciPy, and NumPy.
+• Implemented efficient algorithms and data processing techniques resulting in a remarkable 78.2% improvement in processing times and an 82.4% reduction in errors.
+• These enhancements significantly boosted productivity and accuracy in scientific computing and data analysis tasks

 ## Introduction

 Welcome to the repository for Solenoid Structure Recognition in Protein Sequences!
 This project focuses on the identification of repeats and non-repeats in protein sequences—a crucial task in molecular biology.
 Understanding these structural patterns is vital for unraveling the functions and characteristics of proteins.